gwint/Grading_Scripts/README.md

 4. Change the following in runTester.py:

-	- assignment_name must be lab-XX
+	- assignment_name must be labXX
 	- package_name must be name of package that students wrote code in
 	- tester_file_path must be path where tester is located

+5. Add report.txt in labXX folder

-5. Run python3 runTester.py.
-Results for each student, along with your tester error messages will appear in report.txt, located in lab-XX
+6. Run python3 runTester.py.
+Results for each student, along with your tester error messages will appear in report.txt, located in labXX